top of page

 • serg2zg

-What to consider when buying and bringing home a Puppy
+What to consider when searching for and bringing home a Puppy.

 Over time, we have come to understand the complexities and common pitfalls of adding a new family member, like a Puppy.
 Bringing home a German Shepherd puppy is a wonderful and exciting time, but there are important considerations to keep in mind.
-The process of buying and taking a new family member home begins long before even looking at puppy options, and in fact starts in the home.
+The process of searching for and bringing a new family member home begins long before even looking at puppy options, and in fact starts in the home.
 Here are what you should consider:

 1. Training and socialization: German Shepherds are highly intelligent dogs that require regular training and socialization.
 It's important to establish a consistent training routine and enroll your puppy in socialization classes as soon as possible or set strong socialization regimen.
 This can include daily obedience, puppy classes, or dedicated character building time.

-2. Exercise: German Shepherds are highly active dogs that require a lot of exercise.
-Make sure you have a plan in place for providing your puppy with regular walks, playtime, or mentally stimulating activities.
+2. Exercise: German Shepherds are typically active dogs that require exercise.
+Make sure you have a space and a plan in place for providing your puppy with regular walks, playtime, or mentally stimulating activities (e.g., tracking for toys, fetch, playing tug of war, learning obedience, etc.).
+Who will take of the puppy if you are ill?
+Who will take care of the puppy while you are away at work or school?
+Make sure to have friends and family support.

 3. Diet: German Shepherds have a high metabolism and require a high-quality diet to stay healthy.
-It's important to choose a high-quality dog food and feed your puppy on a consistent schedule.
-We feed our puppies 3 times a day according to weight and age, and as they get older feeding schedules can be modified to twice per day.
+Feed your puppy on a consistent schedule.
+We feed our puppies 3 times a day according to weight and age.
+As they get older feeding schedules can be modified to twice per day, with snacks/treats in between meals.

 5. Vet Check-up: After bringing your puppy home, it's important to schedule a vet check-up as soon as possible.
 This will ensure that your puppy is healthy and up-to-date on vaccinations.
 We always Vet-Check our puppies before they are rehomed, but we still recommend going to your local vet as a follow up.